-- 3. Click on Add a conditional policy if you need one, and give the policy a name. - 4.
-Choose the policy that will apply under certain conditions from the Policy drop-down list. - 5.
+- 1. In the window of the new conditional policy, select the policy which will be applied under certain conditions in the Policy drop-down list. - 2.
 Click on Add a condition and give the condition a name.

-6. Click on Add a test and choose from one of the following tests:
+Click on Add a test and choose from one of the following tests: IP address

-IP address